 Cut out tin roof with tin snips

-We had a jar filled with rusty roofing nails perfect for this project.
-Pre-drill the holes being careful to mind the inset.
+A jar filled with rusty roofing nails was perfect for this project.
+Pre-drill the holes, being careful to mind the inset.

 Pre-drill holes for a tin roof